 - informing the development of policies associated with infectious diseases or environmental hazards

-Public Health England runs a two-year postgraduate training programme for health professionals who have a keen interest in applied health protection epidemiology and who wish to develop specialist skills in field epidemiology.
+The Office for Health Improvement and Disparities runs a two-year postgraduate training programme for health professionals who have a keen interest in applied health protection epidemiology and who wish to develop specialist skills in field epidemiology.

 Where will I work?

 As a public health intelligence professional, you could work in a range of locations and organisations in the UK: